aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/presentation/_index.md

 --------------------

 > ```
-> The following sample code shows how to replace one speified string with another speified string.
+> The following sample code shows how to replace one specified string with another specified string.
 >
 >  Presentation presentation = new Presentation("SomePresentation.pptx")
 >  try {